davidterroso/D/documentation.md

  ┣ README.md # Front page of the project, used to orient the user ┣ train.py # File used to train the networks
- ┣ unet_preliminary.ipynb # Training of the U-Net made preliminary, with random fold split ┣ unet.ipynb # Final training of the U-Net
- ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
+ ┣ unet_preliminary.ipynb # Training of the U-Net made preliminary, with random fold split ┣ unet_random_patches.ipynb # Final training of the U-Net with randomly extracted patches ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
  ```